 Your normal everyday routine may be disrupted.
 Being consistent and sticking to your usual family rules where possible can help.
 Young children often depend on routine, so explain any new plans such as who will be looking after them or picking them up.
 Letting teenagers help out can make them feel involved, but try to make sure they don’t take on too much.

 Protect quality time with your family.
-Try switching off your phone at mealtimes or asking people to text rather than phone at certain times of the day.
+Try switching off your phone at mealtimes or asking people to text rather than call at certain times of the day.
 And don’t be afraid to accept offers of help.
 Other parents, or trusted friends or relatives, may be willing to lend a hand with things you usually do.
 This can free up extra time with your children.

 Spending time with your children